lauritzst/selfstudy_DAII/README.md

 ## Code and other files

-The function_file.py contains all necessary functions to calculate/generate the data generating processes (DGPs), estimators, and plots.
+The function_file.py contains all necessary functions to calculate/generate the data-generating processes (DGPs), estimators, and plots.
 The main_file.py calls and executes all necessary functions on predefined variables.
-In addition inference statistics are also calculated in this file.
-All tables are save in self_study_output.txt file.
+In addition, inference statistics are also calculated in this file.
+All tables are saved in the self_study_output.txt file.
 The self_study_Storch.pdf explains the whole estimation procedure and gives reasoning for the results obtained in the three different DGP simulations.